bbenjamin-sys/nrpe_check_ecowatt/README.md

 - The quota value is one call every 15 minutes

 ## todo
-- Added filter by region (not yet implemented in the api)
+- filter by region (not yet implemented in the api)